gchure/phd/docs/src/chapter_08/section_06_entropy.md

 temperature-independent entropic parameter.
 Purple hashed line illustrates the relevant quantity including a temperature-dependent entropic contribution.
-The width of each curve indicates the 95\% credible region of thee relevant quantity.
+The width of each curve indicates the 95\% credible region of the relevant quantity.
 Points in each correspond to the experimental measurements.
 The points in the top row represent the mean and standard error of five to eight biological replicates.
 Points in the bottom row correspond to the median value of the inferred free energy shift and the mean of five to